Great evening bat

 The great evening bat (Ia io) is the largest bat in the vesper bat family (Vespertilionidae) and the only living species in the genus Ia.
 It is common to Eastern and Southeastern Asia (China, India, Laos, Nepal, Thailand and Vietnam), mainly living in areas with limestone caves at altitudes of 400–1700 m.
 Their roost sites have been found both near the cave entrances and up to 1.5 km within the cave systems.

 Description

 The great evening bat reaches a length of 90 to 105 mm.
 It is colored brown on the top and grayish on the bottom.
 Average wingspan is 51 cm and it typically weighs 58 g.

 Not much is known about its habits and behavior.
 The bat usually lives in small groups.
-Its food consists of insects, as with most vesper bats.
-The great evening bat also sometimes feeds on small birds.
-The bat leaves its sleeping place in the late afternoon to search of food.
+Its food consists of insects during the summer, as with most vesper bats.
+The great evening bat also sometimes feeds on small birds during the Autumn once insects become more scarce.
+The bat leaves its sleeping place in the late afternoon in search of food.
 During the winter months it may migrate to warmer regions.

+The Great Evening Bat's constant shifting diet makes it a suitable host for viruses.
+Due to the switch from insects during the summer to birds during autumn, the Great Evening Bat is known to carry around 35 known virus families.